peted-davis/WeatherFlow_PiConsole/README.md

 it needs to your configuration file and then start running.
 You should not need to enter this configuration information again.

-Congratulations, you have installed the Raspberry Pi Python console for the Weather Flow Tempest and Smart Home Weather Stations.
+Congratulations, you have installed the PiConsole for the Weather Flow Tempest and Smart Home Weather Stations.

 ### Screen size